Windows Shares (SMB)

 • Z is the drive letter to map to TrueNAS and the share

-• TrueNAS_name is either the host name or system IP address
+• TrueNAS_name is either the host name or the system IP address

 • share_name is the name given to the SMB share

 To temporarily connect to a share, open a Windows File Explorer window, type \\TrueNAS_name\share_name and then enter the user credentials to authenticate with to connect to the share.
-Windows remembers the user credentials so each time you connect it uses the same authentication credentials unless you reboot the system, then you are prompted to enter the authentication credentials again.
+Windows remembers the user credentials, so each time you connect, it uses the same authentication credentials unless you restart the system.
+After restarting, you are prompted to enter the authentication credentials again.

 Mounting on an Apple System

-Have the username and password for the user assigned to the pool or for the guest if the share has guest access ready before you begin.
+Before you begin this process, have the username and password for the user assigned to the pool or the credentials for the guest if the share has guest access ready.

 Open Finder > Go > Connect To Server Enter the SMB address as follows: smb://192.168.1.111.

-Input the username and password for the user assigned to that pool or guest if the share has guest access.
+Input the username and password for the user assigned to that pool or a guest user if the share has guest access.

 For further tuning in macOS, Apple provides some enterprise-specific pointers in their Adjust SMB browsing behavior in macOS article.